-Firewood that is not dry enough to burn is the cause of most complaints about wood burning appliances.
+Firewood that is not dry enough to burn is the cause of most complaints about wood inserts.
 Continually burning green or unseasoned wood produces more creosote and involves lack of heat and dirty glass door.
-Firewood with a moisture content between 15% and 20% will allow the stove to produce its highest possible efficiency.
+Firewood with a moisture content between 15% and 20% will allow the insert to produce its highest possible efficiency.